ashwinvis/xrandr-extend/README.md

 The `[scaling]` section contains the scale factors, which if uncommented, overrides the scale factor computed from the resolutions.

+The `[rotation]` section specifies the directions to rotate the output contents similarly to `xrandr --rotate`.

 ## Quick reference